dheurlin/kostka/README.md

 ## Installation

 This project requires **Haskell** and **cabal** to be built.
-If you have these installed, simply clone this repo, `cd` into it's directory and run `cabal install`.
+If you have these installed, simply clone this repo, `cd` into its directory and run `cabal install`.
 Once this is done, the `kostka` binary should be available in `$HOME/.cabal/bin`.
 You may have to add this directory to your `$PATH` for the executable to be available.